 Falcons rally to stun 49ers

-Back in the playoffs for the first time since 2013, San Francisco allowed a special-teams touchdown as time expired.
-The Falcons recovered San Francisco's attempt to lateral the final kickoff return, and Olamide Zaccheaus scored to account for the final margin.
+Back in the playoffs for the first time since 2013, San Francisco allowed a special teams' touchdown as time expired.
+The Falcons recovered San Francisco's attempt to lateral the final kickoff return and Olamide Zaccheaus scored to account for the final margin.
 Ryan was 25-of-39 passing for 210 yards and two touchdowns to Jones.
-Jones initially was ruled to be short of the goal line on the duo's final connection, but a replay review showed that he had crossed the plane of the goal line, and the call was overturned as Atlanta (5-9) prevailed.
-A play earlier, an apparent touchdown to Austin Hooper was overturned to an incomplete pass upon review.
+Jones initially was ruled to be short of the goal line on the duo's final connection, but a replay review showed that Jones had crossed the plane of the goal line, and the call was overturned as Atlanta (5-9) prevailed.

-Atlanta's Kenjon Barner fumbled a punt from San Francisco's Mitch Wishnowsky, and 49ers fullback Kyle Juszczyk recovered on the Falcons' 1-yard line.
-After a short loss on first down, the 49ers capitalized on the ensuing play, with Garoppolo finding Juszczyk for a 2-yard touchdown pass with 10:07 to go.
+Atlanta's Kenjon Barner fumbled a punt from San Francisco's Mitch Wishnowsky, and 49ers fullback Kyle Jusczyk recovered on the Falcons' 1-yard line.
+After a short loss on first down, the 49ers capitalized on the ensuing play, with Garoppolo finding Jusczyk for a 2-yard touchdown pass with 10:12 to go.
 Gould missed the point-after attempt following the TD, and Atlanta drew to within 19-17 on its next possession.
-Qadree Ollison punctuated the drive with a 1-yard run with 5:15 to go, as a 32-yard defensive-pass-interference penalty set up the score.
+Qadree Ollison punctuated the drive with a 1-yard run with 5:20 to go, as a 32-yard defensive pass interference penalty set up the score.

-Gould capped the scoring for San Francisco with a 43-yard field goal with 1:48 to play.
+Gould capped the scoring for San Francisco with a 47-yard field goal with 1:48 to play.
 The game was tied at 10 at halftime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)